devnraghav/File-management-web-app/README.md

 A seamlessly easy-to-use cloud-based file management software over the cloud.
 Effortlessly organize and access all of your files from anywhere, at any time, whether you're online or offline.

 #### Purpose and goals:
-- I will build this app for my personal use and as a portfolio project in the near future.
+- I will build this app for my personal use and as a portfolio project soon.
 - Why am I building this app?
     - Refine my fundamentals in file management.
     - Learn file structure